 UK Visa InformationYou need a visa to study in the UK but the process and type vary depending on your length of stay.

 For programs lasting less than 6 months, you do not need to apply for a visa prior to arrival in the UK, but you will need to provide required documents at your UK port of entry.
 However, CIE strongly recommends getting proper documentation prior to departure.
 If you want to do that, you will apply for the Short-Term Study Visa.
 You cannot work at all during that time, and you cannot extend this visa once you receive it.

 For programs lasting more than 6 months (or if your program lasts less than 6 months but you want to be work eligible), you will have to obtain a Student Visa prior to departure.
 You CANNOT apply for this visa upon arrival–you must obtain it prior to your departure.

 Start planning your visa application early - make sure that you have the required document and proof of the required funds.

-While it may be cheaper to fly to the UK through the Republic of Ireland, this is not advised for students coming to the UK on a visa (Tier 4 or Short-term student visa).
-There is no passport control between Ireland and the UK which means students who arrive via this route will not have the required UK stamp in their passports and will not be legally in the UK.
+Very important: While it may be cheaper to fly to the UK through the Republic of Ireland, we strongly advise against this for students traveling to the UK.
+There is no passport control between Ireland and the UK which means students who arrive via this route will not have the required UK documentation in their passports and will not legally be in the UK.
 This will cause delays to starting study and students will incur additional expenses for trips out of the UK and back to validate their travel documents.

 - UK government website